larsensong/Fix_My_Code_Challenge/README.md

 # :shell: Fix My Code :shell:

 In this project we were given broken code and were expected to fix it.
 To view the code in it's broken state see it in the respective directories readme.
 The tasks help you understand basic concept of debugging.
-The act of debugging
+The act of debugging  is

 ## :running: Getting Started